AntonGeorgievGanev/RentCar/README.md

 -**CSS**

+Application use external API for image hosting https://cloudinary.com/.
+The API needs some environment variables to work:

+cloudinary:

+cloud_name: ${CLOUDINARY_CLOUD_NAME}

+api_key: ${CLOUDINARY_API_KEY}

+api_secret: ${CLOUDINARY_API_SECRET}

-When the project is started an admin user is initialized with username:admin and password:123456.
+When the project is started an admin user is initialized with username: admin and password: 123456(it can be changed in application.yaml file).
 There are 3 types of users: ADMIN,USER and EMPLOYEE.
 ADMIN can promote users to EMPLOYEE or demote them.
 Admin can add cars, add extras, manage fleet and manage orders.